wilmix2/SLINGv.1/README.md

 ===========

- SLINGv.1 OS is invented by wilmix jemin j in CDollar P.L at year 2016.
+ SLINGv.1 OS is invented by wilmix jemin j in NJDollar P.L at year 2016.

 SLINGv.1 means WINDOWS,Bash  konsole, and SLING SLIDES.